famsf/insights/src/la-prose.md

 ## CHAPTER 4 ###################################################################
 ################################################################################

-- title: The Making of La prose
+- title: The Making of the Book
   numeral: IV
   pages: